Enterprise-CMCS/macpro-mdct-qmr/README.md

 1. Select the applicable role attributes via the drop-down lists.
 Then click "Review Request".
 1. Enter a reason for the request in the provided text box.
 Click "Submit Role Request".

-## Github

-## AWS

-_You must have an EUA account and your request for the appropriate job codes must be approved before you will be able to access AWS.
-See [Register an EUA Account section](#register-an-eua-account) of this document for more information._

-### Request Access to QMR AWS Environments

-You must be manually added to the appropriate AWS environments by CMS personnel.
-That request can be made in Jira or Slack.

-1. Have an existing team member add you to the CMS Slack channel `#macpro-devsecops-techsupport`
-   - Not recommended alternative, but possibly effective action: yell loudly in another channel and see if a stranger will help you.
-1. Make a post requesting the following:
-   - application admin for Dev and val accounts
-   - read-only for production
-1. Someone from the DevSecOps team should give you a link to a Jira ticket, or may ask you to make the ticket.
-1. Follow along with the status of the ticket and provide any additional information needed.
-Most likely you will be asked to comment on the ticket confirming you can access AWS resources and the work is complete.

 ### security hub

 ### where aws resources can be found